faisaldarbar/ahlanbags.com/content/about.md

 ## 📍 Visit Us Today!

 We invite you to come and explore our latest collection.
-We have something for everyone!
+We have something for everyone.

 ## 🗺️ Our Location